vdeemann/dee-blogger.github.io/README.md

 - **Environmental responsibility** - Tiny carbon footprint per pageview
 - **Digital sovereignty** - Self-hosted, no external dependencies
 - **Unix philosophy** - Do one thing well (serve content efficiently)
-- **512KB Club values** - Prove that small sites can be better

 ## Inspiration

 Built for the [512KB Club](https://512kb.club/) and inspired by sites like [The Jolly Teapot](https://thejollyteapot.com/) (3.6KB with 346 posts).

-## Technical Achievement

-**8.6 KB total site** serving 5 complete blog posts with search functionality demonstrates that modern web development doesn't require megabytes of JavaScript frameworks.
-Sometimes less truly is more.